-From the bubbly Barbet to the Bullish Bullmastiff, there are some amazing breeds of dog beginning with the letter B. From the shortest hair to the longest, the lightest to the heaviest, on this list may be your next companion.
+There are great dog breeds, from the bubbly Barbet to the Bullish Bullmastiff, beginning with the letter B. From the shortest hair to the longest, the lightest to the heaviest, on this list may be your next companion.

-The Barbet is a medium-sized breed, with distinctive curly hair and beard.
-The name Barbet comes from the French word ‘barbe,’ meaning beard.
+The Barbet is a medium-sized breed with distinctive curly hair and a beard.
+Barbet comes from the French word ‘barbe,’ meaning beard.
 Standing at 25 inches, they can weigh up to 65 pounds.

 Their curly hair needs to be groomed regularly; otherwise, they can lose tufts of fur.
-This breed comes in a variety of colors, including black, brown, grey, fawn, and white.
+This breed comes in various colors: black, brown, grey, fawn, and white.

-Part of the Hound group, the Basenji is almost cat-like in the way it will groom itself.
-The Basenji is known as the “barkless dog” due to the yodeling sound it makes.
+Part of the Hound group, the Basenji is almost cat-like in the way it grooms itself.
+The Basenji is known as the “barkless dog” due to its yodeling sound.

-These sounds are due to their larynx being a different shape than most dogs.
+These sounds are due to their larynx being different from most dogs.
 They are a small breed, with a height of 17 inches and weighing up to 24 pounds.

 Basset Fauve de Bretagne

 Also known as the Fawn Brittany Bassett, this breed is also part of the AKC Foundation Stock Service.
-They stand at a height up to 15.5 inches and weigh up to 35 pounds.
+They stand at the height of up to 15.5 inches and weigh up to 35 pounds.

 Being a small breed, they make a fantastic companion as they are very friendly and lively.
-They do, however, require excellent training as a puppy to become cooperative.
+However, they require excellent training as a puppy to become cooperative.

-One of the most iconic dogs on the list, the Basset Hound was bred for hunting hare, and have a very keen sense of smell.
-They are small hounds, with a height up to 15 inches, but can weigh up to 65 pounds.
+One of the most iconic dogs on the list, the Basset Hound, was bred for hunting hares and had a keen sense of smell.
+They are small hounds, with a height of up to 15 inches, but can weigh up to 65 pounds.

-Basset hounds are entrenched in popular culture, from the iconic character of droopy, through to the comic strip of Fred Basset and the logo for Hush Puppies.
+Basset hounds are entrenched in popular culture, from Droopy’s iconic character to the comic strip of Fred Basset and Hush Puppies’ logo.